dhellmann/pymotw-3/source/file_access.rst

 The file name pattern matching used by :mod:`glob` is also exposed directly through :mod:`fnmatch` so it can be used in other contexts.

-:mod:`dircache` provides an efficient way to scan and process the contents of a directory on the file system, and is useful when processing files in situations where the names are not known in advance.

 After the name of the file is identified, other characteristics, such as permissions or the file size, can be checked using :func:`os.stat()` and the constants in :mod:`stat`.